Reyes homers twice, Plesac strong as Indians beat Tigers

 TRAINER’S ROOM

-Tigers: Pitching coach Chris Fetter rejoined the team after testing positive for COVID-19.
+Tigers: Fetter rejoined the team after testing positive for COVID-19.
 Hinch said Fetter took some playful ribbing from players on the trip to Cleveland, but added everyone is happy to have him back.

 UP NEXT

-Indians RHP Aaron Civale (1-0) starts against Tarik Skubal (0-0) for the second time in a week.
-Civale allowed just two hits in seven innings in beating Detroit on April 4.
+Indians right-hander RHP Aaron Civale (1-0) starts against Tarik Skubal (0-0) for the second time in a week.
+Civale allowed just two hits in seven innings in beating Detroit on Sunday.
 Skubal pitched into the sixth, and left with a lead but Cleveland scored seven runs off Tigers relievers.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports